DigiBP/Team-Watermelons/README.md

 - HTTP (Make a request): Send the process back to Camunda.

 ## Camunda Workflow 2:<br>

+The request is received in camunda.
+The task is assigned to the responsible department.

 ![Form2](https://github.com/DigiBP/Team-Watermelons/assets/127504730/aeba6db3-0a9d-4d8b-9629-0e521632c64d)<br>

+-	The Camunda-forms show all information including what additional information was asked for and what the reply of the customer is
+-	The responsible department can solve the issue o	It is chosen if additional information is needed o	If yes, the corresponding field is filled o	If no, a already final solution/feedback is given
+-	A service task will continue with the workflow

 ## Make Scenario 4: Check additional feedback from customer<br>
 Check Helpica's inbox for the customer further information feedback email.
 There is a rule in gmail to set "Helpica Cases New" label for new emails.<br>